 Master Multitasking Features:

-- Use Case: Have your notes app open on one side while researching in Safari on the other.
+- Use Case: Have your notes app open on one side while researching in Safari on the other, or use Stage Manager to juggle email, calendar, and a document simultaneously.

-- Slide Over (iPadOS): Keep a third app floating over your main apps for quick access.
+- Slide Over (iPadOS): Keep a third app floating over your main apps for quick access, perfect for messaging or a calculator.

 Leverage Gestures & Keyboard Shortcuts: